Growth rate of Rayleigh-Taylor turbulent mixing layers with the foliation approach: Ensemble averaged foliated spectra

-Let us note $\widehat{q}$ the ensemble average of a generic quantity $q$.
-Because of isotropy in the transverse direction in the self-similar fully turbulent regime, $\widehat{\xi_j^c}(\bm{k},t)=0$, $\widehat{\xi_j^z}(\bm{k},t)=0$ and $\widehat{\xi_j^{cz}}(\bm{k},t)=0$.
 It suggests defining the ensemble averaged {\it foliated} spectra for kinetic energy, concentration and production respectively as where the integration over the solid angle $\mathrm{d}\Omega$ is to be understood as the integration over all directions of $\bm{k}$ (in the transverse plane).
-It is then found that these spectra, referred to as {\it foliated} spectra for short, are coupled to each other at large scales according to It should be stressed that this closed set of equations does not hold if {\it foliated} average operators are removed or even replaced by transverse average because of the non local effect of pressure.
+The $\xi$s in eqs. (\ref{ee1}-\ref{ee3}) disapear when ensemble averaged and the ensemble averaged {\it foliated} spectra, referred to as {\it foliated} spectra for short, are coupled to each other at large scales according to It should be stressed that this closed set of equations does not hold if {\it foliated} average operators are removed or even replaced by transverse average because of the non local effect of pressure.
 Since these equations are linear, autonomous in $k$ and do not display derivatives with respect to $k$, it comes as a byproduct prediction of the theory that, with the aforementioned definitions, all three {\it foliated} spectra must have the same power-law exponent at large scales: $k^s$.
 The exponent $s$ is independent of time to comply with self-similarity.
 This common value is a special feature of the {\it foliated} spectra (see Fig.\ref{fig:fig3}). {\it Foliated} spectra have deliberately been designated by script ${\cal E}$ in order to stress the difference with transverse spectra classically defined by Both types of spectrum were compared to show that this common exponent is specific to the {\it foliated} spectra whereas transverse spectra (concentration and velocity for instance) have different power-law exponents \cite{cab1} at large scales.
 This can be understood when realising that a transverse spectrum is calculated using Fourier modes on a slice at a height $z$ in the middle of the mixing zone.
 A {\it foliated} spectrum, on the other hand, uses the sum along $z$ of all these modes.
 The resulting spectrum is radically different and benefits from interferences between modes at different heights.